waweruv170/by-binds-yourself/README.md

 # `by` binds yourself for repeating commandline buffer

-Inspired by <https://github.com/mchav/with>, the program prefixing for continuous workflow using a single tool.

 For example, `by git` binds `git` commands so that you no longer retype `git` every time.

 ```sh